-During launch rigid heddle weavers asked us the same two questions several times: Are rigid heddle weavers welcome at the Academy?
+During our website launch rigid heddle weavers asked us the same two questions several times: Are rigid heddle weavers welcome at the Academy?
 And do we have content for them?

 The answer to the first is a resounding “yes!”
 ALL looms and all weavers are welcome and full participants in our community – weavers are weavers and we’re all interested in how threads work together.
 Each different kind of loom just lets us do that in new and interesting ways!

 We offer classes for both rigid heddle looms and shaft looms.
 You can read about our rigid heddle curriculum in our Rigid Heddle syllabus.

 A lot of our course content isn’t shaft loom specific at all and can be applied to any loom.
 Many of the visual and physical design courses are loom agnostic: yarn choice, color theory, choosing a sett, adjusting the specs for a project, designing with warp and weft stripes – none of these assume any particular number of shafts, or indeed any shafts at all.

 Our entire first Learning Path, focused on color in plain weave, is like this.

 Later Learning Paths will get into structures more (though visual and physical design will be a part of every Learning Path).
 Those structure classes will definitely be talking about shafts: four, eight, and up.
 Sometimes three, occasionally two.
 These kinds of structure classes will be written with shaft looms in mind.